MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/finding-viewing-and-managing-reports-report-builder-and-ssrs.md

 ##  <a name="ViewingAndManagingReportServer"></a> Viewing and Managing Reports on a Report Server
  You use the web portal to view and manage reports on the report server.
 Browse the folders on the server to locate reports, run reports, to view them in a browser, and perform management tasks.

- The web portal you can help you with following management tasks:
+ The web portal can help you with the following management tasks:

 -   View and update the properties of reports, shared data sources, and other report items.